How to build a customer database for product discovery

 You may already have a CRM packed with useful customer information, including account history, purchase data, and support interactions.
 That is great for managing relationships.
 But when it comes to product discovery, you need more than account-level data.

 A customer research database is designed to support qualitative discovery work.
-It helps product and UX teams track who you have spoken with, know what was discussed, and organize what you learned — in a format that ties directly to product decisions.
+It helps product and UX teams track who you have spoken with, know what was discussed, and organize what you learned — in a format that ties directly to product decisions and structured user interviews.

 CRMs are built for interaction.
 Discovery databases are built for insight.
 The two are complementary, but not interchangeable.